Ingredients (Makes 16 falafel)

 4. Oil – To deep fry

 1. Drain the chick peas well and pat dry using a few paper towels.
 Place it in a food processor and add all the ingredients numbered 2.
 Pulse until it forms a coarse mixture.
 If it is very wet, add 1 tbsp bread crumbs / all purpose flour and pulse again.
 Taste-check for salt.
-Make small balls out of the mixture and flatten slightly.
+Make medium sized balls out of the mixture and flatten slightly.

 You can also bake falafel instead of frying for a healthier twist.
 Grease a baking sheet and lay the falafel.
 Bake at 400 F for 20- 25 minutes flipping to the other side half way through.